core-wg/coral/draft-ietf-core-coral.md

 However, URIs can be relatively verbose and impose a high overhead on a representation.
 This can be a problem in [constrained environments](#RFC7228).
-Therefore, CoRAL alternatively allows the use of packed entities to reference CBOR data items from a dictionary, as specified in
+Therefore, CoRAL alternatively allows the use of packed refrences that abbreviate CBOR data items from a dictionary, as specified in
 {{dictionary-compression}}.
 These impose a much smaller overhead but instead need to be assigned by an authority to avoid collisions.